wesnoth/wesnoth-multiplayer-data-dashboard/README.md

 Developer Notes:

 - [React](https://react.dev/) is also involved, because Plotly uses it for their UI components.
 You don't need to know React unless you want to actually [make your own Plotly components or start modifying existing ones](https://dash.plotly.com/react-for-python-developers).
-Sometimes, the javascript console of the browser will contain error messages that you wont otherwise see in your main terminal.
+Sometimes, the JavaScript console of the browser will contain error messages that you wont otherwise see in your main terminal.
 - [Flask](https://flask.palletsprojects.com) is also involved, because Dash apps are actually Flask apps, but you're not really meant to tinker with most of the Flask parts unless you are planning to [do something outside of Plotly Dash coding conventions](https://hackersandslackers.com/plotly-dash-with-flask/).

 ## App Observability